whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 ---------------------------------------------------------

-If your intent is to build a high-availability, Lustre storage solution over an existing ZFS, Intel® EE for Lustre\* software supports this configuration.
+If your intent is to build a high-availability, Lustre storage solution over an existing ZFS, Manager for Lustre\* software supports this configuration.
 However, the installation and configuration of such a system is not described in this guide.
 Please see the document:
-*Lustre\* Installation and Configuration using Intel® EE for Lustre\* Software and OpenZFS*.
+*Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.